jdelgado111/NLP-Project/README.md

 # NLP-Project

 ## Description
 A simple webpage that uses the MeaningCloud API to analyze the text in a webpage provided by the user.
-This project was

 ## Requirements
 This project runs on a local server and requires Node to run.
 If you don't have Node already installed on your machine, you can download it [**here**](https://nodejs.org/en/download/).